British-Columbia/Legislative-Assembly/1st Parliament/Bills/No. 8 - Department of Business Affairs (Amendment) Act.md

 #### Part 1 Amendment

-2. Part 1 Section 2 is amended—
+2. Part 1 Section 2  of the Department of Business Affairs Act, RSBC 2024, C. 5, is amended—

     &nbsp;&nbsp;&nbsp;(a) by striking out "unrelated to the fields of law or medicine".